-The village of Gargrave is shown as a Tier 3 settlement in the Craven Local Plan, and has approximately 3.5% of the total preferred housing allocation of the Local Plan.
-Therefore it is important to reinforce existing recreational facilities and establish new recreational alternatives in and around the village, in preference to increasing usage of the neighbouring Yorkshire Dales National Park and the designated European sites.
-Gargrave has a good range of existing green park space.
-The allocated residential sites are in a favourable position to take advantage of this recreational space.
-Three of the four preferred residential sites in Gargrave are in the village centre, and the remaining site on Marton Road has been reduced from its original submitted size, to protect the surroundings of the Pennine walkway.
+The village of Bradley is shown as a Tier 4a settlement in the Craven Local Plan, and has approximately 0.8% of the total preferred housing allocation of the Local Plan.
+As a result, it is important to reinforce existing recreational facilities and establish new recreational alternatives in and around the village, in preference to increasing usage of the neighbouring Yorkshire Dales National Park and the designated European sites.
+Bradley has a good range of existing and proposed local green space.
+The allocated residential site is in a favourable position to take advantage of this recreational space.
+It is located on the north-western edge of the settlement, adjoining the existing built up area of the village.

-The Gargrave Neighbourhood Plan has put great emphasis on protecting and creating green spaces.
-There are eight sites designated as local green spaces, including a relatively large site north of the Leeds-Liverpool canal (shown in Appendix VI).
-The neighbourhood plan identifies other important examples of local green infrastructure which enjoy additional protection but which are not identified as local green spaces.
-The neighbourhood plan states that these areas do not satisfy the criteria for local green spaces in the NPPF but nonetheless the plan states that they all make an important contribution to the character of Gargrave and their value should be recognised in the Neighbourhood Plan.
+The Bradleys Both Neighbourhood Plan has put great emphasis on protecting and creating green spaces.
+There are twelve sites designated as local green spaces.
+The neighbourhood plan identifies three other examples of local green infrastructure which enjoy additional protection but which are not identified as local green spaces, but as recreation areas (page 47 of the neighbourhood plan).
+The Neighbourhood Plan includes Policy ENV1, entitled 'Local Green Spaces'.

-The Neighbourhood Plan includes an additional Policy G11, entitle 'Protecting and Enhancing Local Recreational Facilities'.
-This policy names seven local recreational facilities to be protected.
-It states there will be a presumption in favour of the re-use of such facilities for recreational, health, and community type uses.
-The change of use of existing facilities to other uses will not be permitted unless alternative provisions are granted, or there is no longer a need for the facility.
-A Green Infrastructure (GI) approach will be promoted for all new public open space proposals in order to support community access and protect and enhance the natural and historic environment.
-Proposals must be designed to provide open space, sport and recreation uses which are accessible to all, safeguard and enhance the natural and historic environment; and protect priority species and enhance habitats and sites of special biodiversity interest.
+There is an emphasis on promoting such facilities for recreational, health, and community type uses, in addition to protection of biodiversity and the natural landscape.
+A Green Infrastructure (GI) approach is heavily promoted for all new public open space proposals in order to support community access and protect and enhance the natural and historic environment.
+Proposals must be designed to provide open space, sport and recreation uses, safeguard and enhance the natural and historic environment; and protect priority species and enhance habitats and sites of special biodiversity interest.

-The following paragraphs provide more details in relation to the assessment of recreational disturbance on the North Pennine Moors Special Area of Conservation SAC and SPA incombination with the Craven Local Plan (2012 - 2032), of which Gargrave forms part.
-The residential sites mentioned in these paragraphs can be viewed in the published Craven Local Plan (January 2018) on the Craven District Council website.
+The following paragraphs provide more details in relation to the assessment of recreational disturbance on the North Pennine Moors Special Area of Conservation SAC and SPA incombination with the Craven Local Plan (2012 - 2032), of which Bradley forms part.
+The residential sites mentioned in these paragraphs can be viewed in the adopted Craven Local Plan.

 The town of Skipton is by far the largest settlement in Craven close to the North Pennine Moors SAC, and has approximately 50% of the preferred housing allocation.
-It is situated approximately 6.5km to the east of Gargrave.
+It is situated approximately 4.6km to the north of Bradley.
 Therefore it is important to place priority on this town in terms of trying to reinforce existing recreational facilities and establish new recreational alternatives in and around the town, in preference to increasing usage of this SAC.
 Skipton has a very good range of existing green park space.
 The majority of the preferred residential sites in Skipton have substantial green infrastructure provision, which is aimed at forming a green infrastructure network and linkages around Skipton.